ganeti/ganeti/man/gnt-instance.rst

 mac, ip, mode, link
-    Specifications for the one NIC that will be created for the instance. 'bridge' is also accepted as a backwards compatibile key.
+    Specifications for the one NIC that will be created for the instance. 'bridge' is also accepted as a backwards compatible key.

 nics